BaptisteGrs/scATAC/README.md

 The data has been produced thanks to 10X Genomics scATAC-seq technology.
 It consists of 6 different samples from mice's bone marrow.
 3 genotypes were studied : control, DMT3A KO and TET2 KO.

 Sequence files for each of the samples were aligned and processed thanks to `cellranger-atac`.
-The results were then aggregated using `cellranger aggr`.
+The results were then aggregated using `cellranger-atac aggr`.
 Identifiers were added to the end of the barcodes to distinguish between samples (-1 and -2 for DNMT3A KO samples, -3 and -4 for TET2 KO samples and -5 -6 for WT samples)

 cellRanger provides BAM files for each of the samples, a merged matrix of peaks * cells and a fragments.tsv.gz file.
 You can learn more about the outputs of cellRanger here (https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/output/matrices)